 What Is a Lien Waiver?

-A lien waiver is a document from a contractor, subcontractor, material supplier, equipment rental company, or other parties (a potential lien claimant) to the construction project stating that they waive future lien rights against the property improved to the extent (the amount of money) set forth in the waiver.
+A lien waiver is a document from a contractor, subcontractor, material supplier, equipment rental company, or another party (a potential lien claimant) to the construction project stating they waive future lien rights against the property improved to the extent (the amount of money) set forth in the waiver.

 You can think of lien waivers as the construction industry’s version of a receipt for payment.

-Here’s an example of a lien waiver in action: A general contractor pays a subcontractor $100k.
+Here’s an example of a lien waiver in action: A general contractor pays a subcontractor $100k and sends a waiver.
 The subcontractor then waives $100k worth of lien rights by signing the waiver.
 It’s as simple as that.

 Lien waivers protect everybody.
 In the example above, the general contractor is protected from the threat of a mechanics lien, and the subcontractor is protected from non-payment.
 When exchanging lien waivers works as intended, both parties to the lien waiver get what they earned, and the payment process is fair and transparent.